Canadian Index of Wellbeing

 Making the Canadian Index of Wellbeing (CIW)'s work a reality requires an organizational home to support ongoing research and development, to coordinate and expand networks of users and contributors, and to lead the dissemination of findings from the CIW.
-Our home is within the Faculty of Applied Health Sciences at the University of Waterloo.
+Our home is within the Faculty of Health at the University of Waterloo.

 People are at the heart of what we do.
 Staff, students, and researchers shape the CIW’s Core Team, which operates the day-to-day responsibilities as well as the research, knowledge mobilization, and web-based communication projects that the CIW undertakes.
 The team is comprised of research assistants and co-op students, who are becoming the next generation of researchers; Research Associates, who are a lengthy list of experienced professors and researchers with an impressive range of knowledge and understanding of the diverse factors and issues influencing wellbeing; and of course, the daily staff who manage and contribute to the continual flow of new projects, with a focus on reporting on the quality of life of Canadians.

 The Global Advisory group is a body of Canadian and International researchers and practitioners, most originally brought together during the CIW’s development phase.
 The Canadian Advisors provided advice on specific domains and indicators, as well as assisting in collecting data in preparation for reporting.
 Over the years, we have added both Canadian and International advisors that continue to promote the CIW’s work on a global level, keeping the CIW apprised of, and connected to, wellbeing initiatives in Canada and around the world.